1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/Project_Estimation_EKF/README.md

 These functions collectively handle all aspects of the prediction phase in the estimator.

+This step consists of two parts.
+First, we predict the state using the acceleration measurements.
+Without altering the code, we obtain the following data:

+In the second part, we update the covariance matrix and finalize the EKF state using the equations from the Estimation for Quadrotors paper provided by Udacity.

 **4. Implement the magnetometer update**

 **5. Implement the GPS update**